abdelahmed/Profit-Finder/README.md

 - As a user, I want to be able to save my list of items to a file.
 - As a user, I want to be able to load my list of items from a file.

-# Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by pressing the "add item" button and filling in the details about the item that you are prompted to enter, this will add an item to the panel of your list of items.
-- You can generate the second required event related to adding Xs to a Y by pressing the "details" button next to the item that you want to view the details of, this will show you the name, cost, sales, price, and profit of the item.
-- You can locate my visual component by pressing the details button next to an item.
-This will show an image of a dollar sign next to the details.
-- You can save the state of my application by pressing the "save" button.
-- You can reload the state of my application by pressing the "load" button.